wabarc/initium/README.md

 ### Wayback Archiver

 - [wayback](https://github.com/wabarc/wayback) - The main repo for wayback and publish the messages.
-- [archiver](https://github.com/wabarc/archiver) - Archives webpages from the published messages by `Wayback Bot`.
+- [archiver](https://github.com/wabarc/archiver) - Archiving webpages from the published messages by `Wayback Bot`.

 ### Modules